Things I Don’t Like in the Interior Design Field

 This problem has become more prevalent since Covid.
 Read How The Pandemic Changed Our Homes.

 As a designer, my aim is to always present the client with the best available products.
 But sometimes, (well PLENTY) of times, I come across items that are discontinued, out of stock or have ridiculous lead times.
 No one wants to wait 6 months for a mirror.
 I understand that this is just the way things came to be with manufacturing and all.
-But, it is still super frustrating and that’s why it makes my list of things I don’t like in the interior design field. this problem prevenst me from presenting certain options to my client.
+But, it is still super frustrating, and that’s why it makes my list of things I don’t like in the interior design field.
+This problem prevents me from presenting certain options to my client.
 I don’t want the interior design to be limited by product availability.

 Sometimes I go on a hunt for furniture and come out with little to nothing because barely anything is available within a reasonable amount of time.
 Of course, some pieces may be worth the wait.
 But, in this day and age, people like things fast and available, I get it.

-So there you have it folks, 5 things I don’t like in the interior design field.
+So there you have it, folks, 5 things I don’t like in the interior design field.
 I don’t want to be a negative Nancy, but hey we all like to complain sometimes, right?
 I heard complaining that it releases dopamine in the brain or something.